- Applying to study

 - 3562 Bachelor of Science (Advanced Science)

-For the Bachelor of Laws (Non-graduate entry) you must have passed 80 credit points at Bachelor level or have completed a Diploma or Advanced Diploma to be considered for this course.
+- Bachelor of Laws (Non-graduate entry) - must have passed 80 credit points at Bachelor level or have completed a Diploma or Advanced Diploma to be considered for this course.

 Common transfer questions